jairus-c/snowdiff-cli/README.md

 If you are working on existing models and want to compare your changes in the development environment to that in the production environment, you can use this tool to get metrics about the
 1. Differences in shape for the two resulting tables
-2. Average mean percent/absolute difference for each numeric column
+2. Average mean percent difference for each numeric column
 3. Average mean frequency ratio for each categorical column

 Note: